Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 Note that, because of the absence of translational invariance, we have to keep track of both $x_1$ and $x_2$, defining the boundary of the subsystem under consideration.
 Accordingly, our notation for the entanglement entropy has changed to $S_{[x_1,x_2]}(t)$.
 The integral over $k$ is over the Brillouin zone $[-\pi,\pi]$, $v(k)$ is the quasiparticles' group velocity, and $s_x(k)$ is the entanglement content of the quasiparticles, which is to be determined.

-Before doing that, let us comment on the physical interpretation of~\eqref{eq:S-free}, which is straightforward (see Fig.~\ref{fig:quasi_free} (b)).
+Before doing that, let us comment on the physical interpretation of~\eqref{eq:S-free} (see Fig.~\ref{fig:quasi_free} (b)).
 Let us focus on the first term in~\eqref{eq:S-free}.
 This describes the entropy contribution of the quasiparticles (members of entangled pairs that are shared with the complement of $A$) with $v(k)<0$ that at time $t$ are within $A$.
 They were originated around the edge of the interval at $x_2$, and at a generic time $t$ are in the region $[\max(x_2+2v(k)t,x_1)]$.
 The second term takes into account the quasiparticles with $v(k)>0$ that were originated near the edge on the right of the interval at $x_1$ and are members of an entangled pair shared via that edge.
 At the generic time $t$ the allowed position of the quasiparticle is in the interval $[x_1,\min(x_1+2v(k)t,x_2)]$.

-We now discuss the entanglement content of the quasiparticles, encoded in the function $s_x(k)$.
-Note that because of the argument $x-v t$ of $s_{x-v(k)t}$ the entanglement contribution is traced back to the initial chains where the entangled pairs were produced.
-This means that within the quasiparticle picture there is no creation of entanglement during the evolution, but entanglement is simply ``transported''.
+We now discuss the entanglement content of the quasiparticles.
+Within the quasiparticle picture there is no creation of entanglement during the evolution, but entanglement is simply created soon after the quench, and then ``transported'' by the quasiparticles.
+Indeed, because of the argument $x-v t$ of $s_{x-v(k)t}$ in~\eqref{eq:S-free} the entanglement contribution is traced back to the sites where the entangled pairs were produced.
 As it turns out~\cite{bertini2018entanglement} , the entanglement content $s_x$ of the quasiparticles is again fixed by the Yang-Yang entropy transported from the two initial chains

 Here $\rho_{\rm L/R}$ are the root densities corresponding to the GGEs that describe the bulk of the two chains, i.e., for $x/t\to\pm\infty$, and $s_{\rm YY}$ is the associated Yang-Yang entropy density (cf. Eq.~\eqref{eq:sk}).
 The entanglement content of the quasiparticles can be rewritten in terms of the root density $\rho_{x/t}(k)$ associated with the GGE that describes the system at time $t$ and distance $x$ from the origin (cf.~\eqref{eq:solutionbipartitionfree}).
 To do so one uses the fact that the Yang-Yang entropy density satisfies the same GHD equation~\eqref{eq:continuityscaling} to write